 One Dream is a high school-based crossover student support model that utilizes Transition Specialists who work with and support students in high school, the summer after graduation, to and through their postsecondary pathways into a thriving, livable career track.
 Even though most institutes of higher education and other postsecondary career pathways have a plethora of support ranging from academic advisors, mentors, tutors, mental health professionals, student success navigators, etc., it is overwhelmingly common for first-year first-generation low-income high school graduates to not bond with any these supports early in their postsecondary career.
 Because of this, they do not take advantage of these support systems during the most critical and stressful period of their postsecondary lives – immediately after high school graduation and the first few months of their postsecondary education.
 Instead, these young people will often reach back to their comfort zone of high school and their prior supports - an interested adult, a favorite teacher, an involved counselor, etc. One Dream effectively formalizes and professionalizes these transitional supports into one position - the Transition Specialist.

-While One Dream is similar to some existing programs, there are significant and critical differences.
-Though all these programs (including One Dream) support students at the high school level, with only some like One Dream supporting the same students after graduation, only One Dream continues following these same students with the sa
+While One Dream is similar to some existing organizations and programs, there are significant and critical differences.
+Though many of these programs (including One Dream) support students at the high school level, with only some like One Dream supporting the same students after graduation, only One Dream continues following these sam

-While One Dream is similar to some existing programs, there are significant and critical differences.
-Though all these programs (including One Dream) support students at the high school level, with only some like One Dream supporting the same students after graduation, only One Dream continues following these same students with the same staff that supported them while in high school and continues to stay with the students to and through their respective postsecondary education pathways.
+While One Dream is similar to some existing organizations and programs, there are significant and critical differences.
+Though many of these programs (including One Dream) support students at the high school level, with only some like One Dream supporting the same students after graduation, only One Dream continues following these same students with the same staff that supported them while in high school and continues to stay with the students to and through their respective postsecondary education pathways.
 One Dream Transition Specialists follow each of their students from high school to their respective postsecondary education pathway and stay with them through to its successful completion and on into their careers.
 Ultimately, it is the longstanding relationship with a caring adult that allows for the positive impact of the One Dream intervention to take hold.
 This is how our youth can achieve financial self-sufficiency and establish the foundation for generational wealth and prosperity.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.